-- initially measured at cost, being the excess of the cost of the business combination over the Group's interest in the net fair value of the acquired identifiable assets, liabilities and contingent liabilities; - subsequently measured at cost less any accumulated impairment losses; and reviewed for impairment appually or more frequently if events or changes in circum - reviewed for impairment annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
+- initially measured at cost, being the excess of the cost of the business combination over the Group's interest in the net fair value of the acquired identifiable assets, liabilities and contingent liabilities; - subsequently measured at cost less any accumulated impairment losses; and - reviewed for impairment annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.

-Impairment is determined by assessing the recoverable amount of the CGU (or group of CGUs), to which the goodwill relates.
-When the recoverable amount of the CGU (or group of CGUs) is less than the carrying amount, an impairment loss is recognised.
+Impairment is determined by assessing the recoverable amount of the CGU (or group of CGU's), to which the goodwill relates.
+When the recoverable amount of the CGU (or group of CGU's) is less than the carrying amount, an impairment loss is recognised.

-When goodwill forms part of a CGU (or group of CGUs) and an operation within that unit is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
-Goodwill disposed of in this manner is measured based on the relative values of the operation disposed of and the portion of the CGUs retained.
+When goodwill forms part of a CGU (or group of CGU's) and an operation within that unit is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
+Goodwill disposed of in this manner is measured based on the relative values of the operation disposed of and the portion of the CGU's retained.

-3.3 Commitments and contingencies
+3.3 COMMITMENTS AND CONTINGENCIES